 Sponsored by Patrick Gale

-In celebration of the work of the Cornish poet Charles Causley, the Young People’s Poetry Prize 2020 aims to encourage and enable young writers to have a go at writing poetry themselves.
+In celebration of the work of the Cornish poet Charles Causley, the Young People’s Poetry Competition 2021 aims to encourage and enable young writers to have a go at writing poetry themselves.
 Charles wrote prolifically for adults and for young people and much of his inspiration came from what was going on around him in his home town of Launceston in Cornwall.

 The competition is open to all young people aged between 5 and 18 years old who live anywhere in the UK and is free to enter.
-Poems will be judged by Patrick Gale and a panel of poetry judges with prizes awarded for 1st, 2nd and 3rd place in each category – the awards ceremony will take place at the North Cornwall Book Festival in October 2020.
+Poems will be judged by Patrick Gale and a panel of poetry judges with prizes awarded for 1st, 2nd, 3rd, and Highly Commended places in each category.
+We aim to present our awards at the North Cornwall Book Festival in September 2021, but an alternative digital event will be organised if there are any restrictions on public gatherings at that time.

 Click the buttons below to download an Entry Form and the competition Rules of Entry.
-Note: just in case you are unable to access a printer due to the Covid-19 lockdown, we’ve added an editable Word version of the entry form below which can be updated and emailed with your poem.
+Note: just in case you are unable to access a printer, we’ve included an editable Word version of the entry form below which can be updated and emailed with your poem.

 The three entry levels are: